aojiao-dev/ai-learnings/README.md

   - Apply **RLHF** (via DPO or PPO) to align the model’s tone and helpfulness to user preferences.
   - Build an **E2E demo**: GPT-4 handles query classification and routes shopping-related questions to the fine-tuned model.

+#### Out of Scope
+We will not implement the following architectures:
+- **CNNs:** use convolutional filters, mainly for image processing, not text generation.
+- **Autoencoders:** compress data into compact latent representations.
+- **GNNs:** model relationships in graph structures, used in recommendation and social networks.
+- **GANs:** generative models with a competing generator and discriminator, for images/audios.
+- **Diffusion Models:** power modern multimodal generation (e.g., Google’s NanoBanana).
+- **Decision Tree:** a supervised algorithm can handle binary, multi-class, and regression tasks.
+- **Random Forest:** many decision trees trained on subset of data and then vote.
+- **XGBoost:** many decision trees but each tree tries to correct errors of previou sone.
+- **Unsupervised Learnings:** clustering (k-means), anomaly detection, etc.
+- **Recommendation:** collaborative filtering, nn based approach (search search, ranking, re-ranking).
 ---

 ## 🧰 Useful Commands